How to align product strategy with company goals as your organization scales

 For product and development teams, the end-user is king.
 Customer journey maps or user story maps help product teams understand what customers need, what they're looking for, and how they will use and interact with your product to achieve those desired outcomes.
 By mapping out the customer journey, you can clearly identify roadblocks and gaps in your product, prioritize feature requests, and quickly communicate how those requests help to achieve larger company goals.

-One of the biggest challenges for a product manager is to align the product’s strategy with organizational strategy and company goals as the business scales.
+One of the biggest challenges for a product manager is aligning product strategy with company goals and the organizational strategy as the business scales.
 Establishing a culture of collaboration and incorporating visualization tools can help you continue to develop products and experiences customers love while staying aligned to the goals that will drive the business forward.

 Lucidchart, a cloud-based intelligent diagramming application, is a core component of Lucid Software's Visual Collaboration Suite.
 This intuitive, cloud-based solution empowers teams to collaborate in real-time to build flowcharts, mockups, UML diagrams, customer journey maps, and more.
 Lucidchart propels teams forward to build the future faster.
 Lucid is proud to serve top businesses around the world, including customers such as Google, GE, and NBC Universal, and 99% of the Fortune 500.
 Lucid partners with industry leaders, including Google, Atlassian, and Microsoft.
 Since its founding, Lucid has received numerous awards for its products, business, and workplace culture.
 For more information, visit lucidchart.com.